-267 The risk assessments methods should be objective, not biased or based on unfounded opinions.
-It should be 268 selected to be applicable for the process being assessed; it should also be commensurate with the complexity of 269 the process to be assessed.
-Formality in quality risk management is not a binary concept (i.e., formal / informal) 270 [6].
-The approach taken considers the overall structure, the composition of the tool, and the relationship of the risk inputs.
-Factors such as complexity, importance, and uncertainty allow organizations to identify the tool 271 272 formality best suited for the scope and objective of an assessment.
-The more complex a process or subject is, 273 the higher the formality or formal structure of the approach.
-The importance of the risk-based decision to 274 product quality also informs formality.
-The element of uncertainty is a reflection upon the system, product or 275 process that is under assessment.
-It is important to recognize that historically the risk tool used for aseptic 276 processing has primarily been Failure Modes and Effects Analysis (FMEA).
-While the FMEA method can 277 effectively assess the risks across several unit operations, it is not as effective in providing the risk assessment 278 team with a holistic view of the process, product, or system under review.
-Existing FMEAs can be used as an 279 input to this method through examination of the controls.
+- informal) [6].
+The approach taken considers the overall structure, the composition of the tool, and the - 254 relationship of the risk inputs.
+Factors such as complexity, importance, and uncertainty allow organizations to - 255 identify the tool formality best suited for the scope and objective of an assessment.
+The more complex a - process or subject is, the higher the formality or formal structure of the approach.
+The importance of the risk- - based decision to product quality also informs formality.
+The element of uncertainty is a reflection upon the - system, product or process that is under assessment.

-280 5.4 Selection of Risk Assessment Team
+5.4 Selection of Risk Assessment Team

-The multidisciplinary aspect of the team conducting a risk assessment is a key enabler for successful execution of the process from both a process understanding of a process system and QRM perspective.
-Where novel and or complex technologies are in scope of the review, input from vendors and developers, as subject matter experts (SMEs), should be identified, consulted, and documented as necessary.

-The risk assessment team provides input to the QRM process which includes explicit knowledge that comes from historical performance documents, logs, batch records, validation studies, or scientific rationale.
-It also includes tacit knowledge representing know-how, experience, expertise, context, decision rationale, and related knowledge that is not written down.
-The SMEs from a cross-functional team or anyone from the risk assessment team should reflect these knowledge sources.
-SMEs shall include experts with experience from the quality unit, product development, microbiologists, engineering, regulatory affairs, production operations, validation, and supply chain in addition to individuals who are knowledgeable about quality risk management processes.

-292 The risk assessment team shall include enough people to provide the required technical input and process 293 knowledge.
-The team should not be so large as to complicate the flow of opinions and individual team member 294 participation.
-A core team including system or risk owners SMEs from the laboratory unit, and a risk facilitator 295 will define the risk question, the process boundaries, assumptions, and identify the need for additional SMEs.
-The use of an experienced QRM facilitator will ensure that the risk management process is performed 296 297 with as much objectivity as possible and to prevent the introduction of bias into the process.
-Quality Risk 298 Management for Aseptic Processes, Technical Report No. 54 - Implementation of Quality Risk Management 299 for Pharmaceutical and Biotechnology Manufacturing Operations [12]

-All participants involved with QRM activities must acknowledge, anticipate, and address the potential for subjectivity and bias [6].
-Once the risk assessment team composition has been identified, the team shall be trained on the risk method to ensure collective understanding of the objective of the risk assessment.
+- The multidisciplinary aspect of the team conducting a risk assessment is a key enabler for successful execution - of the process from both a process understanding of a process system and QRM perspective.
+Where novel and - or complex technologies are in scope of the review, input from vendors and developers, as subject matter experts - 263 (SMEs), should be identified, consulted, and documented as necessary. - The risk assessment team provides input to the QRM process which includes explicit knowledge that comes - from historical performance documents, logs, batch records, validation studies, or scientific rationale.
+It also - includes tacit knowledge representing know-how, experience, expertise, context, decision rationale, and related - 267 knowledge that is not written down.
+The SMEs from a cross-functional team or anyone from the risk assessment - team should reflect these knowledge sources.
+SMEs shall include experts with experience from the quality unit, - 269 product development, microbiologists, engineering, regulatory affairs, production operations, validation, and - supply chain in addition to individuals who are knowledgeable about quality risk management processes. - 271 The risk assessment team shall include enough people to provide the required technical input and process - knowledge.
+The team should not be so large as to complicate the flow of opinions and individual team member - 273 participation.
+A core team including system or risk owners and a risk facilitator will define the risk question, - 274 the process boundaries, assumptions, and identify the need for additional SMEs.
+The use of an experienced - 275 QRM facilitator will ensure that the risk management process is performed with as much objectivity as possible - and to prevent the introduction of bias into the process. - 277 All participants involved with QRM activities must acknowledge, anticipate, and address the potential for - subjectivity and bias [6].
+Once the risk assessment team composition has been identified, the team shall be - trained on the risk method to ensure collective understanding of the objective of the risk assessment.

-303 5.5 Risk Control
+280 5.5 Risk Control

-304 Assessment of the effectiveness of contamination controls should be performed during the process development phase, and during the development of changes to an existing process or in response to failures,

-- excursions, deviations, and investigations.
-Defining controls is critical to ensure that the appropriate layers of - 307 protection are in place.
-Controls that eliminate hazards are the most effective, followed by controls that 308 prevent hazards from occurring (preventive controls), followed by controls that prevent hazards from leading - to harm (reduction controls), and finally controls that enable a hazard or harm to be detected (detection - 310 controls) Figure 1.
+- 281 Assessment of the effectiveness of contamination controls should be performed during the process - development phase, and during the development of changes to an existing process or in response to failures, - excursions, deviations, and investigations.
+Defining controls is critical to ensure that the appropriate layers of - protection are in place.
+Controls that eliminate hazards are the most effective, followed by controls that - prevent hazards from occurring (preventive controls), followed by controls that prevent hazards from leading - to harm (reduction controls), and finally controls that enable a hazard or harm to be detected (detection - controls) Figure 1.